• Skip to primary navigation

 How to Make White Glaze for the Mushroom Stems

 Cover the bowl with a lid and always keep it covered when not in use.
-(Note: Leaving it uncovered will dry out and crystalize the top of the glaze and will look unappealing on the cookies.)

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

-How to Pre-shape Mushroom Cookies
+How to Pre-Shape Mushroom Cookies

-Heat the Mushroom Cookie Maker over medium heat.
-While the mold is heating, reshape the dough.
 Pinch off a little dough, roll into a ball (about 1" in diameter) and reshape it into a rough mushroom form.
-(Note: It doesn't have look perfect, it will shape itself perfectly in the mold while baking.)

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

-Place mushroom pre-shaped cookies into the preheated mold.
-Bake for 3 minutes, then flip it over and bake for another minute or until golden brown.
-(Note: Baking time will vary depending on the type of metal your cookie mold is made of.
-If out of aluminum, it will bake faster.)
+Note: Baking time will vary depending on the type of metal your cookie mold is made of.
+If it’s made of aluminum, it will bake faster.

 While this set of cookies is baking, pre-shape another set of cookies, so they are ready to be placed in the mold right after the baked ones are removed.